redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section2.md

-# Section 2 : Exploring the lab environment
+# Section 2 : Exploring the lab environment with Ansible Engine

 Objective: A quick introduction to Ansible command line for students with no experience with Ansible.
 Those with prior knowledge of Ansible might breeze through this section.